 Frequently Asked Questions

 While many recipes call for stale bread, I don’t think it’s necessary, especially if you’re using a soft kind like brioche bread.
-That being said, it is a great way to use an older loaf and keep it from going to waste!
+That being said, this recipe is a great way to use an older loaf and keep it from going to waste!
 Bread that’s a little on the stale side will absorb a bit more of the batter.

-If you’ve tried this recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried this French toast recipe, then don’t forget to rate it and let me know how you got on in the comments below.
+I love hearing from you!

-French Toast
+French Toast Recipe

 Video